AnkurDe/N-Puzzle/README.md

    java Puzzle.Main
    ```

-3. **Edit the initial and goal configurations** in `Main.java` to test different puzzles.
+3. **Edit the initial and goal configurations** in `Main.java` to test different puzzle sizes and arrangements.

 ---

 ### 🧠 Philosophy and Design Choice

-This project was implemented in **Java** — deliberately — to challenge the common belief that complex algorithmic problems like the 8-puzzle are more feasible or convenient only in **highly abstracted languages** such as Python.
+This project was implemented in **Java** — deliberately — to challenge the common belief that complex algorithmic problems like the N-puzzle are more feasible or convenient only in **highly abstracted languages** such as Python.

 - Java offers **explicit control over memory, type safety, and object mutability**, crucial for understanding how search algorithms operate internally.
 - This reinforces **fundamental CS concepts** such as: